Reliable Wireless Indoor Localization via Cross-Validated Prediction-Powered Calibration: Introduction

 \section{Introduction}

+\IEEEPARstart{W}{ireless} indoor localization has become a fundamental component of next-generation wireless networks, enabling a wide range of location-aware services such as navigation, tracking, and context-aware communications \cite{Yang2015Indoor_positioning, Koo2011CL_wifi_localize}.
+Recently, data-driven predictive localization methods have attracted significant attention for their adaptability and high positioning accuracy in complex propagation environments \cite{Zhu2024WCL_Self_supervised, Yan2021CL_ELM}.

-\IEEEPARstart{I}{n} many AI applications, it is critical to quantify the uncertainty in model decisions by constructing prediction sets or confidence intervals.
-An important example, illustrated in Fig. \ref{fig_system}, is localization of wireless devices: for many location-aware services, it is essential not only to produce a nominal estimated position, but also to quantify the uncertainty of the estimate \cite{trevlakis2023localization}.
+As illustrated in Fig.~\ref{fig_system}, for many location-aware services, it is essential not only to produce a nominal estimated position, but also to rigorously quantify the uncertainty of that estimate \cite{trevlakis2023localization,Hou2025TWC_PPI, Zheng2023TWC_confidence}.
 Distribution-free calibration methods such as conformal prediction \cite{angelopoulos2024theoretical} and \emph{risk-controlling prediction sets} (RCPSs) \cite{Bates2021RCPS} offer rigorous error guarantees.
 However, these methods rely on the availability of \emph{labeled calibration data points}, which may be scarce.
-For instance, in the case of wireless localization, collecting labeled data generally requires expensive measurement campaigns.
+Specifically, in the case of wireless localization, collecting labeled data generally requires expensive measurement campaigns.

 When \emph{unlabeled data} are available, one can construct a synthetic dataset with \emph{pseudo-labels} generated by an existing predictive model. \emph{Prediction-powered inference} (PPI) \cite{Anastasios2023PPI} is a recently proposed framework for incorporating model-generated pseudo-labels from an auxiliary predictor, while preserving statistical validity.
-While PPI applies to parameter estimation, the work \cite{Romano2024RCPS_PPI} adapted PPI as a mechanism to construct prediction sets via RCPS using both real and synthetic labels---an approach referred to as henceforth as RCPS-PPI.
+While PPI applies to parameter estimation or learning, the work \cite{Romano2024RCPS_PPI} adapted PPI as a mechanism to construct prediction sets via RCPS using both real and synthetic labels---an approach referred to henceforth as RCPS-PPI.

-The key challenge in PPI---and in the PPI-based RCPS approach in \cite{Romano2024RCPS_PPI}---is that the pseudo-labels are generally biased estimates of the true labels.
-This may violate statistical validity if used naively.
-PPI addresses this problem by applying a \emph{bias correction} using a small labeled dataset.
-However, a limitation of PPI is that it requires splitting the labeled data.
-In fact, a portion of the dataset must be set aside to train or fine-tune the auxiliary label-generating predictor on the given inference task, while the remaining portion of the labeled dataset is used for bias correction.
+In RCPS-PPI, a portion of the dataset must be set aside to train or fine-tune the auxiliary label-generating predictor on the given inference task, while the remaining portion of the labeled dataset is used for bias correction.
 Given limited labeled data, such splitting is inefficient and can degrade performance.